Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Method

 \subsection{Inverse Kinematics for Robotic Arm Input Parameters}

-Once the robotic arm and IoT devices are fixed in place, we must efficiently acquire the input parameters, specifically arm joint rotations, needed for the arm to reach the user interface elements on the device.
-A na\"{i}ve approach for getting these rotation parameters is through trial and error, i.e.~repeatedly testing and adjusting parameters until the arm reaches the desired UI element.
-However, as IoT devices often differ from each other in terms of the numbers and locations of UI elements, it is excessively time-consuming to repeat such this trial-and-error process for every UI element on every new device.
+Once the robotic arm and IoT devices are fixed in place, we calculate the arm joint rotation parameters needed for the arm to reach the buttons on the device.
+For each button, we manually measure the base rotation needed to align the arm with the button followed by the button's 2D vertical coordinates with respect to the base of the arm.

-Rather than relying on trial and error to obtain the arm rotations needed for each button on each device, we improve the efficiency of the process by utilizing inverse kinematics.
-We use the inverse kinematics scripts from~\cite{invkin}, which take the lengths of each section of the arm and the button's 2D coordinates as inputs and output the needed arm rotations to reach the button.
-The inverse kinematics scripts from \cite{invkin} apply only to robotic arms with 3 degrees of freedom (DoF), since applying inverse kinematics with higher DoF increases the computation time.
-As a result, instead of considering all 6 DoF of our Arduino Braccio robotic arm, we treat the arm as having 4 DoF: one base joint that can rotate horizontally and three arm joints that can rotate vertically.
-For each desired button, we first manually measure the arm base rotation needed to align the arm with with button.
-After confirming the base rotation, we then measure the button's vertical 2-dimensional coordinates with respect to the origin/base of the robotic arm and apply inverse kinematics using the robotic arm lengths to obtain the three vertical rotations needed for the arm to reach the button.
-This eliminates the need to re-test the arm rotations for each new button, significantly reducing the amount of time and manual effort needed to acquire the robotic arm input parameters for each IoT device.
+We then use the inverse kinematics scripts from~\cite{invkin}, which take the lengths of each section of the arm and each button's 2D coordinates and output the needed arm rotation parameters.
+These scripts only apply to robotic arms with 3 degrees of freedom (DoF), so we treat the 6 DoF Arduino Braccio Robotic Arm as having 4 DoF: one base joint that can rotate horizontally and three arm joints that can rotate vertically.